MdFarhanRaja/SearchableSpinner/README.md

         items.add("Kanpur");

-        spinnerDialog=new SpinnerDialog(MainActivity.this,items,"Select or Search City");// With No Animation spinnerDialog=new SpinnerDialog(MainActivity.this,items,"Select or Search City",R.style.DialogAnimations_SmileWindow);// With 	Animation
+        spinnerDialog=new SpinnerDialog(MainActivity.this,items,"Select or Search City","Close Button Text");// With No Animation spinnerDialog=new SpinnerDialog(MainActivity.this,items,"Select or Search City",R.style.DialogAnimations_SmileWindow,"Close Button Text");// With 	Animation

         spinnerDialog.bindOnSpinerListener(new OnSpinerItemClick() {